pnochisaki/young-inglewood/_content/pages/wine.md

 varietal_link_2_text: Purchase Vin Clair Rosé
 faqs:
   - question: What wines does the FYI membership give access to?
-    answer: >-
-      We release our current vintage wines first to FYI members, who are able to purchase and enjoy them a full month before non members.
-Additionally, FYI members get priority access to any library and large format wines we release.
+    answer: "We release our current vintage wines first to FYI members, who are able to purchase and enjoy them a full month before non members.
+Additionally, FYI members get priority access to any library and large format wines we release. "

-      community/extension of family/ get togethers a few times a year/ offer members free tastings/ allow folks to transfer
   - question: How does Young Inglewood Vineyards' location influence our wine?
     answer: Our family-owned, organically and regeneratively farmed Napa Valley estate in St. Helena rests on the alluvial fan that spreads from the base